samuel-book/samuel_shap_paper_1/introduction/intro_old.md

 3. *Stroke onset time type (precise vs. estimated)*: lower thrombolysing units had a lower predicted probability of using thrombolysis when the stroke onset time had been estimated.
 4. *Time from onset to arrival at hospital*: lower thrombolysing units had a lower predicted probability of using thrombolysis with longer onset-to-arrival times.
 5. *Time from arrival at hospital to time brain imaging was performed*: lower thrombolysing units had a lower predicted probability of using thrombolysis with longer arrival-to-scan times.

+### Predicting thrombolysis use with embedding neural networks

+Embedding neural nets allow us to isolate the influence of different feature types.
+This allows us to see that the order of importance of feature types was: patient/clinical characteristics > pathway/process characteristics > hospital ID.

+Within patient/clinical characteristics, the five most influential features were:

+1. *Stroke type (infarction vs. haemorrhage)*: Use of thrombolysis depended on it being an infarction (clot).
+2. *Stroke severity (NIHSS) on arrival*: Predicted probability of using thrombolysis was low at low NIHSS, rose with increasing NIHSS with a plateau at about NIHSS of 10-20, and then reduced with higher NIHSS.
+3. *Disability level (Rankin) before stroke*: Predicted probability of using thrombolysis reduced with increasing disability before stroke.
+4. *AF-Anticoagulant*: Patients on anticoagulation therapy for atrial fibrillation had lower predicted probability of receiving thrombolysis.
+5. *Best language*: Those patients who's stroke had affected their speech and comprehension less had lower predicted probability of receiving thrombolysis.

 ## Conclusions